Know all about quinoa, your superfood for total wellness

 It contains high amounts of complete proteins and fibre which suppress the hunger pangs and keeps you satiated for a longer period of time.

 Moreover, a high intake of fibre helps in lowering your cholesterol levels.

 According to a clinical trial conducted and published in 2014, it was observed that quinoa reduces fat absorption and helps in expending more energy.
 To put it simply, it helps in burning more calories and enhances the glucose metabolism of the body.
 It helps your body to process the carbohydrates more effectively.

 Quinoa rich in manganese has its role in improving body functioning, metabolism in the system.
 Body for enhanced metabolism functioning. and also prevents abdominal obesity.
 And quinoa contains higher amounts of manganese as compared to wheat and rice.
 The amount of manganese in quinoa helps us meet almost a third of our daily requirements of the mineral, which in turn can help prevent abdominal obesity.

-In a research paper published in the British Journal of Nutrition in 2016, it was found that quinoa has a low glycemic index reported food as it is rich in dietary fibre and thus maintains blood glucose level.
+In a research paper published in the British Journal of Nutrition in 2016, it was reported that quinoa is a low glycemic index reported food as it is rich in dietary fibre and thus maintains blood glucose level.
 Food as it is rich in dietary fibre and thus maintains blood glucose level.

 5. Build Lean Mass and Strength

 Quinoa is increasingly becoming popular with the gym-goers and athletes for its wonder composition – protein.

 A diet rich in protein helps in building and preserving muscles which increase strength and enhances physical performance.

 Quinoa based products are advisable to individuals who prefer maintaining ideal body weight, especially athletes, who wish to gain muscle mass, build lean body mass and reduce fat mass in the system which is necessary for more physical output/performance.